cloudnative-pg/cloudnative-pg/docs/src/recovery.md

 ## Recovery from `VolumeSnapshot` objects

 !!!
 Warning
-    If using using volume snapshots for recovery, the primary instance will be created quickly using the snapshot(s).
-If there's no WAL archive available, the standby instances will be created through `pg_basebackup` rather than the snapshot(s).
-This might be significantly slower depending on the size of the database.
-If a WAL archive is available for the recovered cluster, standby instances will also be recovered taking advantage of the snapshots.
+    When creating replicas after having recovered the primary instance from the volume snapshot, the operator might end up using `pg_basebackup` to synchronize them, resulting in a slower process depending on the size of the database.
+This limitation will be lifted in the future when support for online backups will be introduced.
 CloudNativePG can create a new cluster from a `VolumeSnapshot` of a PVC of an existing `Cluster` that's been taken using the declarative API for [volume snapshot backups](backup_volumesnapshot.md).